kubernetes/website/docs/user-guide/jobs/expansions/index.md

 used as a label.
 However label keys are limited in [what characters they can contain](/docs/user-guide/labels/#syntax-and-character-set).

-This slightly more complex example uses a the jinja2 template language to generate our objects.
+This slightly more complex example uses the jinja2 template language to generate our objects.
 We will use a one-line python script to convert the template to a file.

 First, copy and paste the following template of a Job object, into a file called `job.yaml.jinja2`: